camunda/camunda-docs/docs/guides/utilizing-forms.md

 ## Save your form

-To save your form, click the blue **Save** button in the top right corner of the page.
+To save your form in Camunda Cloud, click the blue **Save** button in the top right corner of the page.

+To save your form in Camunda Platform, click **File > Save File As...** in the top-level menu.
+Select a location on your file system to store the form as `.form` file.
+You can load that file again by clicking **File > Open File...**.

 ## Connect your form to a BPMN diagram